District of Mitrovica: Hydrography

 As the largest lake in Kosovo (area 11.9 km2 or 4.6 sq mi, altitude 693 m or 2,274 ft, depth 105 m or 344 ft), Gazivoda Lake represents one of the most important assets of Kosovo's economy.
 Below Gazivode, another reservoir is created, Lake Pridvorice.
 In Mitrovica, the Ibar receives Lushta river and Sitnica, which consist of the longest river in Kosovo.
 Sitnica passes through the town of Vushtrri what makes an important element for agriculture in this area.
 In Mitrovica it receives Trepça river which originates from Bajgora mountains, of Kopaonik range.

 Demographics

 Population

-According to the results of 2011 census and Kosovo Agency of Statistics 2008-2009 data for the municipalities with Serbian majority: Zvečan, Leposavić, Zubin Potok and North part of Mitrovica, in this region live approximately 232,833 inhabitants or 13.38% of total population of Kosovo.